 The College may, at its discretion, on the request of a student grant that student access to information held by the College about them or allow a student to give or withhold consent to the use of their personal information, independently of their parents.
 This would normally be done only when the maturity of the pupil and/or the pupil's personal circumstances warrant it.

-COMPLAINTS
+10. COMPLAINTS

-The College will investigate any complaint and will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.
+The College will investigate the complaint and will notify you of the findings as soon as practicable after the investigation has concluded.

-See the College 'Privacy Breach Protocols and Procedures' pages 9-12 in this document.
+Refer to the College 'Privacy Breach Protocols and Procedures' in this document.